AnthonyScola/Desktop-CRT/README.md

    - The overlay will cover the entire screen.
    - To close the application, press `Shift + Esc`.

+## WIP Items

+- Visual filter image to overlay on the screen.

 ## Code Explanation

 ### Main Loop